madavid128/madavid-research/projects/other/index.md

 - Where can a computational approach reduce friction and improve reproducibility?

 ## Methods I use
-- Cross‑disciplinary collaboration and project scoping
+- Cross-disciplinary collaboration and project scoping
 - Reproducible analysis pipelines and lightweight tooling
 - Rapid prototyping (then hardening) for shared use